-Indian hotels saw a tepid Q1.
+Indian hotel industry saw a tepid Q1.
 Will the next quarter bring cheer?

 The trouble for hotels could continue till the end of Q2 this year